Skip to content

 Tests

-Pylon core has a set of integration tests.
+Pylon Core has a set of integration tests.
 Tests should only be added for critical functionality such as block storage and recipes.
-You should not have to worry about tests unless you're changing something deep inside the project.

 I'm stuck, what next?